- Basic Set Up

 *NOTE: If you are using conditional logic to "Set" an answer on a question, we highly recommend NOT dispatching to this question.
 The conditional logic and dispatched data may conflict and produce inconsistent results.

 Files can be dispatched between questions of the following question types: camera, sketch pad, signature, file upload, and audio.
 This can be useful for images that are specific to a job, like a site-specific floor plan, a chart for the mobile user to reference, or a sketch produced in a form from an earlier site visit or job estimate.
 A photo collected from a Camera control can be dispatched to a Sketch Pad control, and vice versa.

 As with all control types, checking "Automatically dispatch to questions with matching label" will take data from the dispatching form and automatically route it to fields in the Target Form with corresponding Unique IDs.
 Read more about Unique IDs here.

 To manually configure dispatching images from the dispatching form to the target form, configure as shown below.
 The Data Expression for answers that are images must be formatted as <contentType>|<bytes>.
 Please note that, unlike dispatching to simple text data types, static text cannot be included in the data expression when dispatching files.
 For more information, please see: Supported Question Types for Dispatching: Attachment Format.

-The below example shows a photo collected by a question with the label "Photo" that is configured to dispatch to a field labeled "Photo1" in the Target Form.
+The below example shows a photo collected by a question with the unique ID "Photo" that is configured to dispatch to a field with the unique ID "Photo1" in the Target Form.

-There is no difference in the data expression formatting between camera, sketch pad, or signature controls; simply use the correct question label.
+There is no difference in the data expression formatting between camera, sketch pad, or signature controls; simply use the correct unique ID.